reubinoff/clinicult_documentation_newgen/_sources/index.rst.txt

-Welcome to Lumache's documentation!
+Welcome to Clinicult New-Gen documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Clinicult** is a Electric Medical Records application.

+Demo system on `Clinicult Test System <https://env-test.test.clinicult.net/>`_

+Backoffice site on `Admin system <https://env-test.api.test.clinicult.net/>`_

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`scenarios` section for all User stories

 .. note::

-   This project is under active development.
+   This project is new generation for clinicult version 1. `Documentation <https://clinikal-documentation.readthedocs.io/>`_  is availble.

 Contents
 --------

 .. toctree::

+   scenarios
    usage
    api